 Perspective drawing is one of those fundamental techniques that will not just improve your drawing and painting but it will also help you to create more convincing images.
-Learning perspective will also increase your confidence because you can be certain about what direction an angle should or shouldn’t be at.
+Getting a grasp on perspective for drawing, will also increase your confidence as an artist.
+As its understanding, allows you to be certain about what direction an angle should or shouldn’t be at in your art.

-In this article I will be going over the basics of perspective.
-At the bottom of this article I also have information on a resource if you want to go further in depth.
+In this article, I will be going over the basics of drawing in perspective.
+I have included a great resource at the bottom of this article that I highly recommend!

 What is perspective drawing in art?